-- As of 30 October, more than 13,214 people have been registered in the national labour system, 60% of whom are women. - As of October 20, after the beginning of the 2022-2023 school year in Spain, 35,815 displaced Ukrainian students were enrolled in Spanish educational institutions, 29,823 of whom are minors and 5,992 adults enrolled in Official Language Schools and Adult Education Centers.
+- As of 30 October, more than 13,214 people have been registered in the national labour system, 60% of whom are women. - As of November 24, after the beginning of the 2022-2023 school year in Spain, 36,838 displaced Ukrainian students were enrolled in Spanish educational institutions, 30,012 of whom are minors and 6,826 adults enrolled in Official Language Schools and Adult Education Centers.
 All in all, Spain is the fourth country in the EU by number of school enrolments.
 Spain is now preparing for the new school year with a program that will facilitate, encourage and increase enrolments in the different educational levels, especially those corresponding to compulsory education.

 - In 2022, Spanish Universities developed different actions to welcome displaced students, professors and researchers, as well as administrative staff affected by the conflict to help their integration in the Spanish university community.
 Furthermore, the Spanish Ministry of Universities, in collaboration with the Conference of Rectors of Spanish Universities (CRUE) and the Ministry of Inclusion, Social Security and Migration, launched the "University-Refuge Action Plan" aimed at welcoming students, researchers and administrative staff with temporary protection.
-The main actions included in the plan are: linguistic and cultural support; academic orientation; accommodation in university residences; and access to academic activities and university social services. - Regarding healthcare, as of November 1, 69,700 displaced persons from Ukraine have received an individual health card, which allows them full access to the national healthcare system.
+The main actions included in the plan are: linguistic and cultural support; academic orientation; accommodation in university residences; and access to academic activities and university social services.
+In order to implement this Plan, Royal Decree 985/2022 was adopted in November for the direct granting of subsidies to public universities and to the Conference of Rectors of Spanish Universities (CRUE). - Regarding healthcare, as of November 22, 74,733 displaced persons from Ukraine have received an individual health card, which allows them full access to the national healthcare system.
 In comparison to other EU countries, Spain stands out for its important contribution to the mechanism for the transfer, reception and treatment of patients through Spain's National Center for Emergencies (CENEM) and the EU CECIS platform (Common Emergency Communication and Information System).